jrathert/KoelnPegel/README.md

 # KoelnPegel

-This is just a smal "pet project" I did to learn a little bit about the go programming language.
+This is just a small "pet project" I did to learn a little bit about the go programming language.

 The program, when called, reads data on the current/last known figures about the "Pegel Köln", measuring water level and temperature of the river Rhine in Cologne.
 It then does - depending on a few rules - do a little post on Mastodon.